Oil Buffing Your Horse – Add Shine and Conditioning

 What types of oil can you use?

 - M-T-G is NOT the oil to use.
-It’s not mineral oil-based, and it treats skin issues, instead.
+While it has mineral and cade oil, it treats skin issues.

 Techniques for oil buffing your horse